julelang/manual/src/maintenance/performance-tuning-and-tips.md

 ```
 The example above successfully reads the value of all fields correctly.
 However, if it had read with `Field` instead of `FieldByIndex`, it would always get `10` because it would always read the first field with the first match.

-This method is also safer and less costly than doing unsafe conversions to access such fields, you can access the fields directly with indexes at comptime.
+This method is also safer and less costly than doing unsafe conversions to access such fields; you can access the fields directly with indexes at compile time.
 This way you don't abandon safe Jule and avoid additional cost.